BehaviorTree/BehaviorTree.CPP/docs/tutorial_C_blackboard.md

 The root SequenceStar will execute four actions:

 - `CalculateGoalPose` writes into the blackboard key "GoalPose".
-- The syntax `${...}` tells to `MoveBase` to read the goal from the key "GoalPose" in the blackboard.
+- The syntax `${...}` tells to `MoveBase` to read the goal at run-time from the blackboard;
+  they blackboard key is "GoalPose".
 - Alternatively, you can write a key/value pair into the blackboard using the built-in action `SetBlackboard`.
 - Similar to step 2.
-Pose2D is retrieved from "OtherGoal".
+Pose2D is retrieved from the key "OtherGoal".

 !!! note
     For your information, __GoalPose__ is stored as a type erased Pose2D.